gavin-crowley/gavin-crowley.com/data/authors/default.md

 ![gavin guitar](/static/img/gavin-guitar.jpg)

-I'm a web developer specialised in the development of React apps and websites for both mobile and web.
+I'm a JavaScript developer specialised in the development of React apps and websites.
 I also have experience with WordPress.

 In a previous life I worked as a data analyst with Apple but the web called me and I now love to craft quality web experiences.